Improving indoor air quality can have an immediate, positive, and tangible impact on workplace health and wellbeing and performance.

 Businesses have a responsibility to create a healthy, creative working environment for their employees, which is why companies around the globe are taking action.

 The world’s top luxury brand, LVMH, has invested in improving their work environments by installing Intellipure systems to clean up the air they breathe.

-LVMH is driven by a permanent commitment to perfection and quality, and by a long-term vision combined with a sense of responsibility in all corporate actions, notably in its commitment for the preservation of the environment, sustainability and inclusion.
-This promise doesn’t stop at the products that they represent, but it goes deeper into the care and dedication they have for their employees health and wellbeing.
-With rising concern over air quality, LVMH, is taking steps to improve their workplace environments with the installation of Intellipure professional air purification systems in their facilities.
+LVMH is driven by a permanent commitment to perfection and quality, and by a long-term vision combined with a sense of responsibility in all corporate actions, notably in its commitment to the preservation of the environment, sustainability, and inclusion.
+This promise doesn’t stop at the products that they represent, but it goes deeper into the care and dedication they have for their employee’s health and wellbeing.
+With rising concern over air quality, LVMH is taking steps to improve their workplace environments with the installation of Intellipure professional air purification systems in their facilities.

-Offices and stores often have carpet and draperies which can gather and collect harmful particulate like mold, dust, and bacteria.
-The Ultrafine Series line of air purification systems (pictured right) deliver powerful and effective filtration to remove these toxins from the air before they can settle in and breed more dust, bacteria and virus.
+Offices and stores often have carpet and draperies which can gather and collect harmful particulates like mold, dust, and bacteria.
+The Ultrafine Series line of air purification systems (pictured right) deliver powerful and effective filtration to remove these toxins from the air before they can settle in and breed more dust, bacteria, and virus.
 They are the systems on the market proven to capture all 3 pollutant categories, including the most dangerous, lung-penetrating ultrafine particles.
-The award winning DFS technology is 40x more efficient than any HEPA filter, with a 99.99% efficiency rating down to 0.007 micron in size.
+The award-winning DFS Technology is individually tested to guarantee better than HEPA efficiency and has a 99.99% efficiency rating down to 0.007 micron in size.
 That’s nearly 50x smaller than the tip of a human hair!